Simplicity is a form of art...

 If you notice that a process is running in the unlabeled_t domain, the first question to ask is how it got there.

-Well, one way is to have a process running in a known domain, like screen_t, after which the SELinux policy module that provides this domain is …
+Well, one way is to have a process running in a known domain, like screen_t, after which the SELinux policy module that provides this domain is removed from …

 The weird "audit_access" permission